oslabs-beta/watchtower/README.md

 ## Description

-WatchTower is a DynamoDB capacity visualization tool.
-Developers can often have difficulty analyzing and interpreting DynamoDB metrics due to the complexities of existing monitoring tools.
+WatchTower is a robust visualization tool for user's Amazon DynamoDB capacity.
+Developers can often have difficulty analyzing and interpreting DynamoDB provisioning metrics due to the complexities of existing monitoring tools.
 WatchTower centralizes this data and allows users to generate metric data from DynamoDB usage and to visualize this data using our graphical UI.
 You can even ask for more input utilizing Amazon's Bedrock AI from within our application!
 Additionally, you can store and access this historical data and use this information to find usage patterns to form strategies on how to optimize and make your DynamoDB usage more efficient.

 ## Tech Stack